Skip to content

 Joint applications: borrowing as a couple

-Applying jointly with a partner, family member, or friend can significantly increase your borrowing power because lenders combine both incomes when calculating the income multiple.
-If you earn £35,000 and your partner earns £30,000, the combined income of £65,000 at a 4.5x multiple could give you access to up to £292,500 — far more than either of you could borrow alone.
+Applying jointly with a partner, family member, or friend can lift your borrowing power a long way, because lenders combine both incomes when calculating the income multiple.
+If you earn £35,000 and your partner earns £30,000, the combined income of £65,000 at a 4.5x multiple could give you access to up to £292,500, far more than either of you could borrow alone.

 However, joint applications also mean that both applicants’ outgoings and credit histories are assessed.
 If one person has a poor credit score or significant existing debts, it could reduce the joint borrowing amount or limit the lenders willing to offer you a mortgage.
 In some cases, it may actually be better for one person to apply alone if the other has adverse credit.